-A fixed rate bond is a savings account that locks your money away for a fixed term in return for a higher rate of interest than an ordinary savings account.
+A fixed rate bond is a savings account that locks your money away for a fixed term (usually one, two, three or five years) in return for a higher rate of interest than an ordinary savings account.

 Fixed rate bonds are sometimes referred to as savings bonds.
 They pay interest on the sum you deposit, but you cannot usually get hold of your money until the end of the term.

-Fixed rate bonds, also known as fixed rate savings bonds or fixed rate savings accounts.
+Fixed rate bonds are also known as fixed rate savings bonds or fixed rate savings accounts.
 They usually offer a higher interest rate than instant access savings accounts, in return for locking away your money for a set period, usually between one and five years.